 If you’ve checked the coils outside and they are free of weeds, grass, dirt and debris, the next thing you can do is check your filter.
 If the air filter is blocked with a lot of dust and particles, the air isn’t getting through into your home.
 A clean air filter allows air to move into your HVAC system efficiently.
 It is a good idea to get into the habit of replacing your filter once every 3 months.
 Good airflow is essential to cooling your home.

-Recharging your coolant is a job for one of our professional technicians.
+Recharging your coolant is not a do-it-yourself project.
+It’s a technical job that should be performed by a professional technician.
 We have all the right certifications, experience and knowledge to get your system charged back up.
 While we are at it, we can look for any leaks and make certain they are repaired.
 That way, you can enjoy the comfort of cold air all summer long.

 Sometimes the problem is your air conditioner unit.
 When inexperienced people install an air conditioner, sometimes they do not match the unit size to the square footage of the home.
 An improperly sized air conditioner will constantly be working, but never cool your home.
 Our technicians can diagnose any air conditioning problem.
 If you need a new unit, we will be able to help you find the right model for your home.